SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 ## Setup for Exercise

-Run the following commands to set up your environment for this scenario and start in the right directory:
+To start in the right directory, from the CodeReady Workspaces Terminal, run the following command:

 ~~~sh
 cd /projects/modernize-apps/cart